LaxarJS/laxar/docs/manuals/concepts.md

 A LaxarJS _page_ combines and configures widgets and activities that should be displayed together by embedding them in an HTML skeleton (the layout).
 When navigated to, the portal loads the page and puts the widgets referenced by the page into the associated layout to display them.
+The page also defines the publish/subscribe topics that the widget instance use to communicate resource state and user actions.

 An individual widget is still somewhat generic in that it allows to perform a specific task _in any context_.
 For example, a social buttons bar might allow to share _any content_, and the specific list of social sites to share on might be _configurable_.
 The page establishes this context, for example _by placing_ the social buttons below the article (rendered from markdown by another widget), and _by configuring_ that twitter and tumblr should be offered, but not LinkedIn.
 This does not mean that all widgets must be broadly reusable (e.g. a widget to manage the inventory in a video game would probably not be useful anywhere else), but it means that reuse is supported for those widgets that are.

-While widgets and activities are implemented in JavaScript, pages are written as using JSON in a declarative fashion.
+While widgets and activities are implemented in JavaScript and HTML, pages are written using JSON in a declarative fashion.
 This reflects that pages do not contain application logic, but merely assemble and configure a set of widgets.